 Say you don’t have any cravings when you go without drinking.
 All the same, “a quick drink” often turns into three or four drinks.
 When you’re having a good time, you find it hard to stop, especially in the company of friends having the same amount.

-Think about why you drink
+Think about why you drink and identify alcohol triggers

 Maybe your concerns center around your reasons for drinking rather than the amount.
 Plenty of people use alcohol to numb emotional pain or face stressful situations more easily.
 It’s common to drink to lighten tension on a first date or before a difficult conversation.